 With evidence mounting that the democratic peace is primarily a dyadic phenomenon, attention has increasingly focused in recent years on theoretical arguments designed to explain why democracy inhibits conflict only in dyads.
 Growing consensus on empirics has not been paralleled by agreement about why such a relationship should exist, however.
 In this "second generation" of democratic peace research, scholars face a major obstacle to theoretical advancement.
 Since efforts to theorize the democratic peace are largely inductive, the central empirical prediction of any new theory is something that is already known (or believed).
-Assuming that theoreticians have done a competent job, it becomes increasingly difficult to select among competing democratic peace theories based on the theory's ability to explain the democratic peace (Bueno de Mesquita, Morrow, Siverson and Smith 1999; Bueno de Mesquita, Smith, Siverson and Morrow 2003; Huth and Allee 2002, 2003).
+Assuming that theoreticians have done a competent job, it becomes increasingly difficult to select among competing democratic peace theories based on the theory's ability to explain the democratic peace (Bueno de Mesquita, et al. 1999, 2003; Huth and Allee 2002, 2003).
 In this context, a premium must be placed on the generation of novel theoretical predictions.
-Extending the empirical domain of democratic peace theories is the only way to adjudicate among multiple explanations, all of which nominally account for the democratic peace observation.
-Partly for this reason, the initially heterodox assertion that peace among like regimes may not be limited to democracies has attracted increasing attention (Oren and Hays 1997).
+Extending the empirical domain of democratic peace theories is the only way to adjudicate among multiple explanations, all of which nominally account for the democratic peace observation.4 Partly for this reason, the initially heterodox assertion that peace among like regimes may not be limited to democracies has attracted increasing attention (Oren and Hays 1997).

 The "autocratic peace" involves a class of arguments about the conflictual consequences of regime similarity and difference.
 Theories disagree over whether democratic and autocratic relations are distinct or equivalent.
 Early studies of the autocratic peace typically focused on certain geographic regions.
 Despite having little democracy, low levels of economic development, arbitrary national borders, and widespread civil conflict, Africa experiences surprisingly little interstate war.
-Several studies attribute the "African peace" to historical norms and to the strategic behavior of insecure leaders who recognize that challenging existing borders invites continental war while encouraging secessionist movements risks reciprocal meddling in the country's own domestic affairs (Jackson and Rosberg 1982; Herbst 1989, 1990).
-However, these arguments fail to address tensions between individual (state, leader) interests and social goods.
-The security dilemma implies precisely that leaders act aggressively despite lacking revisionist objectives (Jervis 1978).
+Several studies attribute the "African peace" to historical norms and to the strategic behavior of insecure leaders who recognize that challenging existing borders invites continental war while encouraging secessionist movements risks reciprocal meddling in the country's own domestic affairs